 Master Wellness Volunteer program provides volunteers with 40 hours of training in health and nutrition education.
 In return, the volunteers agree to give back 40 hours of service.
 The volunteer opportunities are diverse – giving presentations for local community groups, assisting with periodic cooking schools, distributing information at health fairs, and much more.
 Previous health or wellness training is not required, but an interest in living healthfully and helping others do the same is.
 For more information, contact Sonia Coyle by phone 512-854-9600 or email.

-The Cooperative Extension Program, Prairie View A&M University, Family and Consumer Sciences is looking for a group of volunteers to teach health and wellness programs focusing on the current health epidemic — obesity.
+The Cooperative Extension Program, Prairie View A&M University, Family and Community Health is looking for a group of volunteers to teach health and wellness programs focusing on the current health epidemic — obesity.

 Training opportunities are available to individuals interested in giving back to the community.
 If you are a member of a faith based organization, community group, or have available time to train and conduct classes, we’re looking for you.
 Training will certify you to teach classes focusing on obesity to your community group.
 All training and materials are free.
 For more information, contact Dr. Crystal Wiltz by phone at 512-854-9600 or email.

 The members of Texas A&M AgriLife will provide equal opportunities in programs and activities, education, and employment to all persons regardless of race, color, sex, religion, national origin, age, disability, genetic information, veteran status, sexual orientation or gender identity.